lukemoderwell/style-guide/android/krush-android-style-guide.md

 ## 1.2 File naming

 ### 1.2.1 Class files
 Class names are written in [UpperCamelCase](http://en.wikipedia.org/wiki/CamelCase).
+With the exception of names of our branded products.
+For example, a class name with ooVoo is allowed and does not have to be Oovoo.

 For classes that extend an Android component, the name of the class should end with the name of the component; for example: `SignInActivity`, `SignInFragment`, `ImageUploaderService`, `ChangePasswordDialog`.

 ### 1.2.2 Resources files

 Resources file names are written in __lowercase_underscore__.

 #### 1.2.2.1 Drawable files